creature/piccle/NOTES.md

 - Write a readme.
 - Add "collapsed" view for events so they show up in one tile.
 - Add links to event tiles that link to the event page.
+- Can we detect fixed focal length cameras in the metadata?
 - Maybe combine substream path with include prefix?
 So we don't have to do two {{foo}}{{bar}} on every link.
 - Put current stream first on photo page
 - Update nav to render subnav too, for current section.